 Anne and Matt were delighted when they learned Anne was pregnant with their second child, Nicholas.
 But an ultrasound when Anne was at 32 weeks revealed something was wrong: Their unborn son had a blockage in his intestines.
 Nicholas would require surgery the day after he was born to survive.

 Anne’s pregnancy was carefully monitored with frequent ultrasounds to keep a close watch on Nicholas’ condition, jejunoileal atresia.
-The family was referred to the Cincinnati Fetal Center at Cincinnati Children’s Hospital Medical Center, a partnership of the area’s top hospitals that provides comprehensive health services for high-risk pregnancy patients.
+The family was referred to the Cincinnati Fetal Center at Cincinnati Children’s, a partnership of the area’s top hospitals that provides comprehensive health services for high-risk pregnancy patients.
 The worried parents were put at ease by the specialists who met with them to discuss their son's care.

 “We couldn’t have asked for a more understanding team of professionals at Cincinnati Children’s,” says Anne.
 “They took care of the whole package – every need, medical and emotional.
 We had a thousand questions, and they explained everything to us, so we knew exactly what to expect each step of the way.”